baizhiheizi/quill/README.md

 ---

-Batata is a Dapp built on [Mixin Network](https://mixin.one/).
+Quill is a Dapp built on [Mixin Network](https://mixin.one/).
 All payments and transfers will be completed through [Mixin Network](https://mixin.one/) with **ZERO** gas.

 ## Rules

-Batata tries to build a win-win **platform** for both **authors** and **readers**.
+Quill tries to build a win-win **platform** for both **authors** and **readers**.

 We believe that the value of an article is composed of both the author and the reader, but the actual situation is that the reader's contribution, especially the early readers' contribution,is not well represented.
-Therefore, the biggest difference between Batata and other platforms is that Batata introduces an **early reader rewards** mechanism.
+Therefore, the biggest difference between Quill and other platforms is that Quill introduces an **early reader rewards** mechanism.

 The specific rules are as follows,